vitaut/vitaut.net/_posts/2017-11-05-compile-time-format-strings.md

 This functionality is still experimental and, although parsing is fully implemented, some errors are not reported yet which will be addressed shortly.
-The compile-time checks work on GCC and Clang only, because they requires user-defined literal templates which is a GCC extension.
+The compile-time checks work on GCC and Clang only, because they require user-defined literal templates which is a GCC extension.
 The code is compatible with Visual C++ but gracefully degrades with compile-time checks replaced with runtime ones.